MultiCraft/repixture/mods/unicode_text/README.rst

 Note that `minetest.encode_png()` is not a good PNG encoder, as it can not apply prefilters and always writes 32bpp non-colormap RBGA images.
-Compare the Minetest devtest checkerboard to the checkerboard that was generated in the previous section to know how bad of an encoder it is.
+Compare the Luanti devtest checkerboard to the checkerboard that was generated in the previous section to know how bad of an encoder it is.

 In the following example, rendering `UTF-8-demo.txt`_ with GNU Unifont